gdusbabek/collene/README.md

 1. What happens in a partitioned environment?
   * Hypothetically, there could be two writers, which would be bad, very bad.
   * As long as writes are always controlled by a single, same node, we are fine.
+    * The implication of that statement is that each writer should write to a single index (you can have many indexes pointed to a single cassandra database), and a <b>single process</b> in charge of merging them.
+    * I need to write code to make this practice easy.